 Fighting an ongoing battle with the corrosive effects of the ocean, many of the thoroughfare's magnificent buildings now face decrepitude, demolition or irrevocable damage.
-To combat the problem, 14 blocks of the Malecón have been given special status by the City Historian's Office in an attempt to stop the rot.
+To combat the problem, 14 blocks of the Malecón have been given special status by the Office of the City Historian in an attempt to stop the rot.

-The Malecón is particularly evocative when a cold front blows in and massive waves crash thunderously over the sea wall.
-The road is often closed to cars at these times, meaning you can walk right down the middle of the empty thoroughfare and get very wet.
+The Malecón is particularly evocative when a cold front blows in and massive waves crash over the sea wall.
+The road is often closed to cars at these times, meaning you can walk right down the middle of the empty thoroughfare (and get very wet).